Who should apply to the London Business School MBA?

-The fees for the programme commencing in August 2013 are £61,400.
+The fees for the programme commencing in August 2014 are £64,200.
 The figure covers the full 15-21 months of tuition and course materials.
-Fees for the programme commencing in August 2014 are yet to be confirmed.
 See MBA: Fees and financing

 If you are made an offer of a place on the programme, you pay an initial commitment fee to reserve your place in the class.
 This is normally due 3-4 weeks after you receive your offer letter, and is deducted from your total fees.
 The second payment is the reservation fee, which is made in June before the class begins.
 This payment is also deducted from your total fees.
 These payments are non-refundable.
 All deadlines are subject to change on an annual basis.

 Yes.
 You can pay your first-year fees in three instalments, one at the beginning of each term.
 Or you can pay in full for your first year when you start the programme.